Body

 Current Running Start students at Central must turn in a new Enrollment Verification Form each quarter.
 Once it is signed by you, a guardian, and high school counselor, email your EVF to RSEVF.central@seattlecolleges.edu for processing.

-• The Running Start program covers up to two years of free college tuition for eligible classes.
-Up to 21 credits of tuition for college-level courses may be covered, depending on the number of classes taken at the high school.
+• Running start covers up to two years of college tuition for eligible classes: up to 21 credits per quarter, depending on the number of classes taken at the high school.

 Running Start courses are available at any of Washington’s 34 community and technical colleges.
 For the Seattle College District, follow the links below to learn more about taking Running Start courses at North, Central or South Seattle Colleges.